samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Eastern Flanaess Culture

 The culture of the Eastern Flanaess is largely that of the ancient Aerdi tribe of humans that conquered the region and established the Great Kingdom almost 800 years ago.
-The Aerdi valued common sense, hard work, and knowing one’s place in a strict social order.
+The Aerdi valued common sense, hard work, and knowing one's place in a strict social order.
 Having claimed their position of power through conquest, they put great emphasis on military power and martial skill.
 These values persist throughout the region, reinforced in the Great Kingdom by strict laws and even stricter social mores.

-These same values persist in many of the lands resisting the overking’s reign.
+These same values persist in many of the lands resisting the overking's reign.
 Nyrond and Almor, in particular, share the stratified social structure of the Great Kingdom, with their king and prelate remaining distant from the common people they rule.
 The independent states of the Iron League are more egalitarian, sharing that trait with the peoples of the Central Flanaess.

 Typical clothing in the Eastern Flanaess is a tunic of varying length, often worn with trousers, with a cape or cloak.
-The fabrics of the east are often patterned with checks or plaids, with different patterns often relating to the wearer’s lineage.
+The fabrics of the east are often patterned with checks or plaids, with different patterns often relating to the wearer's lineage.
 Eastern cuisine pairs rice and potatoes with a variety of meats, especially seafood.

 #### Eastern Flanaess and Its Neighbors

 The Duchy and County of Urnst bridge the regions of the Central and Eastern Flanaess.
-Once part of the Great Kingdom’s province of Nyrond, they declared their independence from the Great Kingdom and the new Kingdom of Nyrond at the same time, achieving their separation from Nyrond with minimal bloodshed.
-While the people of Urnst distrust the king of Nyrond, they don’t hate him like they do the overking.
+Once part of the Great Kingdom's province of Nyrond, they declared their independence from the Great Kingdom and the new Kingdom of Nyrond at the same time, achieving their separation from Nyrond with minimal bloodshed.
+While the people of Urnst distrust the king of Nyrond, they don't hate him like they do the overking.

-The proximity of the Nyr Dyv, the Cairn Hills, and the Shield Lands means the Urnst lands can’t ignore the rising threat of Iuz or the politics of the Free City of Greyhawk.
-At the same time, Nyrond stands as a buffer between Urnst and the Great Kingdom, but the overking’s threat still looms.
+The proximity of the Nyr Dyv, the Cairn Hills, and the Shield Lands means the Urnst lands can't ignore the rising threat of Iuz or the politics of the Free City of Greyhawk.
+At the same time, Nyrond stands as a buffer between Urnst and the Great Kingdom, but the overking's threat still looms.
 The duke and countess of Urnst believe that a united Urnst will stand more strongly against pressures from east and west, which they hope to achieve through the marriage of Countess Belissica Gellor to Byron Lorinar, eldest son of Duke Jalken Lorinar.

 #### Eastern Flanaess Adventures

 The story of the Eastern Flanaess is a tale of scrappy rebels—Nyrond, Almor, and the Iron League—defying the overwhelming power of a corrupt and decadent empire.
 This story lends itself to campaigns exploring themes of supernatural horror (in the fiend-haunted courts of the overking), swashbuckling (in the cities across the region as well as the eastern seas), and war (see "[Flavors of Fantasy](/sources/dnd/dmg-2024/creating-campaigns#FlavorsofFantasy)" in this chapter).

-***Havens of Unrest.*** Those who despise and challenge the Great Kingdom’s oppression—outlaws both good and bad—find refuge in borderlands just beyond the reach of the overking’s soldiers.
+***Havens of Unrest.*** Those who despise and challenge the Great Kingdom's oppression—outlaws both good and bad—find refuge in borderlands just beyond the reach of the overking's soldiers.
 These include the woods and swamp near Rel Astra (the eastern reaches of the Grandwood Forest and the Lone Heath) and the Hestmark Highlands east of Sunndi.
 The outlaws in the Grandwood include significant numbers of elves and halflings as well as humans, while those in the Hestmark Highlands include dwarves and gnomes.

 ***Tomb of Horrors.*** Deep within the Vast Swamp is the sinister Tomb of Horrors—a labyrinthine crypt filled with terrible traps, strange and ferocious monsters, and rich and magical treasures.
 Somewhere within rests the demilich [Acererak](/sources/dnd/dmg-2024/lore-glossary#Acererak), who ruled much of the region long ago.
-The demilich is said to take perverse pleasure in devouring adventurers’ souls.
+The demilich is said to take perverse pleasure in devouring adventurers' souls.

 The [Tomb of Horrors](/sources/dnd/tftyp/a7/tomb-of-horrors) is detailed in [Tales from the Yawning Portal](/sources/dnd/tftyp).